thrawn01/quartz-garden/content/posts/Development Philosophy.md

 ## Avoid Idealism
 Embracing the realities of the environment we work in, instead of the idealization of those environments.
 We are realistic about constraints, all environments have limitations and even identical environments differ, we embrace this as a reality.
 This means testing in production and admitting the contract isn't always well defined and will evolve over time.
 We test the product, not the code.
 It is insufficient to use mocks for testing, as they are the idealized version of the actual thing being mocked.
 Instead we endeavor to test with real services and dependencies.
 An artifact of this is that we prefer functional tests over unit tests.
 Our focus is on

-*   Functional testing; Which is 90% of our testing strategy
+*   Functional testing; which is 90% of our testing strategy
-*   Good test in production strategies; How we build confidence in change velocity.
+*   Good test in production strategies; how we build confidence in change velocity.
 *   Observability, for quick resolution of incidents; building confidence in our changes and performance assurances.
 ## Availability
 We build distributed systems with a focus on understanding error states.
 When building a system, our second question is always “How could this break in production?”
 We avoid big bangs, we prefer gradual change that we can prove in production, increasing the exposure to change as we gain confidence.
 We prefer Active/Active availability over Active/Passive.